itskritix/reviewer/README.md

 ### Quick Start
 1. Click the "$(diff) Comprehensive Diff" button in the status bar
-2. Or use the robot icon in the Source Control panel
+2. Or use the robot icon in the Source Control panel for AI reviews
 3. Select a comparison mode
 4. View your generated report
+5. **New!** Click "Open Interactive Review" to see the visual issue browser

 ### Keyboard Shortcuts
 - **Cmd+Shift+D** (Mac) / **Ctrl+Shift+D** (Windows/Linux) - Generate Comprehensive Diff